-- Trail – is mostly boardwalk with a bit of pavement in the beginning.
+- Trail – is mostly a boardwalk with a bit of pavement in the beginning.

 - When to go – summer is the busiest because the weather is the best.
-But spring and fall bring less crowds.
+But spring and fall bring fewer crowds.
 We went at sunset in July and it was pretty quiet.

 One of the coolest things about this geyser hike is it sits right next to the giant Yellowstone Lake.
 This makes the views extra expansive, and perfect for sunrise and sunset.